parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 	For production, we strongly recommend that you use **SSL/TLS (port 443)**.
 The port number is **mandatory** even when you’re using the default port for HTTP (80) or HTTPS (443).
 	Valid Redirect URIs – This is the URI of the NGINX Plus origin web server instance, including the port number, and ending in /_codexch

-5. Click the Credentials tab and copy the value in the 'Secret' field to the Firefox 'Clipboard', then make a note of it on your local machine by opening the Clipboard and copying the value.
+5. Scroll back up and click the 'Credentials' tab then copy the value (Ctrl-C) in the 'Secret' field to the Firefox 'Clipboard', then make a note of it on your local machine by opening the Clipboard and pasting the value (Ctrl-V).
 You will need this for the NGINX Plus configuration later.

 .. image:: ../images/client_secret.png
 .. image:: ../images/Firefox_Clipboard.jpg

-6. While still under the appworld2024 Clients Page Click the Roles tab, then click the Add Role button in the upper right corner of the page that opens.
+6. While still under the appworld2024 Clients page, click the 'Roles' tab, then click the 'Add Role' button in the upper right corner of the page that opens.

 .. image:: ../images/keycloak_click_role.png

-7. On the Add Role page that opens, type a value in the Role Name field (here it is: nginx-keycloak-role) and click the 'Save' button.
+7. On the 'Add Role' page that opens, type a value in the 'Role Name' field (here it is: nginx-keycloak-role) and click the 'Save' button.

 .. image:: ../images/keycloak_save_role.png

 Creating a user in keycloak
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. In the left navigation column, click Users.
+1. In the left navigation column, click 'Users'.
 On the Users page that opens, then click the 'Add User' button in the upper right corner to create a new user with the Username "user01" (no quotes), then click 'Save'.

 .. image:: ../images/keycloak_add_user.png